3 Car Tips to Prevent Costly Repairs or Scrappage

 Regularly running your fuel tank down to under full before fuelling up can damage your fuel pump.
 This is because having a good amount of fuel in the tank helps regulate the temperature of your fuel pump.

 If the fuel is low, the pump can get very hot.
-This means that by the time you come to filling up your empty tank it has become exceedingly hot.
-You then proceed to fill up with cool/ room temperature fuel causing the fuel tank and pump to cool down very quick.
+This means that by the time you come to fill up your empty tank, it has become exceedingly hot.
+You then proceed to fill up with cool/ room temperature fuel causing the fuel tank and pump to cool down very quickly.
 This can warp and damage your fuel tank and pump, especially if it is done on a regular basis.

 1. Ignoring strange sounds